Welcome to Derbyshire Amphibian and Reptile Group we cover the whole of Derbyshire including part of the Peak District National Park.

 Derbyshire ARG always welcome new members to the group, please email us on email@example.com to join.
-There is currently no membership subscription required, though that is reviewed at every AGM..
+There is a membership subscription of £5 per year, though that is reviewed at every AGM..

 We are very grateful for any records of amphibians and reptiles in your local area that you can pass to us as it helps in mapping the distribution of species and protecting their known habitats.
 Either contact us directly or use the Record a sighting tab on this website.

 The group is run by a committee which is elected at the AGM each year.
 For 2021 - 2022 the committee elected at the AGM on 10th November 2021 are: